cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 spawn a new shell, do a "module purge", and then set your ``MODULEPATH`` environment variable appropriately for the specific strategy.

-The Flavours strategy, as will be discussed, requires some modifications to your Environment Modules installation.
+The `Flavours_strategy`, as will be discussed, requires some modifications to your Environment Modules installation.
 It is recommended that you you make a copy or new installation (for Flavours, a 3.x install works best), and then spawn a new shell and initialize the new Flavours